Ferbanks History, Family Crest & Coats of Arms

 Ferbanks Spelling Variations

-spelling variations in names were a common occurrence.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
+Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Ferbanks has been spelled many different ways, including Fairbanks, Fairbank, Fairbankes, Firbank and many more.

 Early Notables of the Ferbanks family (pre 1700)